nextcodelab/data-base-server/host_data/bible/suggestions.md

 ***By engaging in personal Bible reading while being guided by the Holy Spirit (1 John 2:27), individuals can develop a strong foundation.
 Serves as a protective shield against the potential deception of alternative teachings.
 This process ensures the preservation of truth for generations to come.***

 **4.**
 The Church follows in the footsteps of Lord Jesus and the Apostles by extending help to those, in need just as mentioned in ***Juan 13:29*** and Acts of Assistance ***(Romans 15:25-26, James 1:27)***.
 This showcases the Churchs nature as it attends to the needs of the fortunate particularly widows and widowers.
-The act of providing assistance is done with humility with the purpose of bringing honor to our Lord and Savior.
+The act of providing assistance is done with humility with the purpose of bringing honor to God the Father through our Lord and Savior Jesus Christ AMEN.

 **5.**
 Anonymous Giving for Generous Hearts